-The same as when you install a new application, when you remove one the menus get updated too.
-This is one benefit of having an organized software management system.
+Now, as with when you install a new application, when you remove one the menus get updated too.
+This is one of the assets of having an organized software management system on your side.
+Note: If your password does not work, you are probably not permitted to install software on the computer.
+If you have further problems, please go to Chapter 9: Troubleshooting.